Table of contents

 There are two main rules for choosing a resume font color:

-- Black is always a fine option.
-Employers will never complain when you use black font.
+- Black is always highly recommended: Employers will never complain when you use black font.
 It’s the go-to color for millions of job seekers.

-- If you want to use something other than black, make sure it is easy-to-read and consistently applied.
+- Be careful with non-black font: If you want to use something other than black, make sure it is easy-to-read and consistently applied.
 For example, a dark turquoise would work, but baby blue would not.
 The latter is too light and hard to read.
 Also, if you make one header a dark turquoise blue, then all headers should be turquoise.

 You may be wondering about font styling — italics, bold and underlining.
 Each one has its time and place.

-Now, see how this example uses both bold and italics to differentiate information:
+Now, see how this example uses a bold font to differentiate between information:

 Generally speaking, we advise against mixing fonts.
 The problem is trying to mix fonts can easily go wrong and make the applicant look bad.